gaspachoo/EEG2Video/README.md

 - Both trainers accept a `--scheduler` argument (`steplr`, `reducelronplateau`, `cosine`) and a `--min_lr` value to set the learning rate floor.
+- `train_glmnet.py` can load several subjects at once with `--subjects` (e.g. `--subjects sub3.npy sub4.npy`) and allows filtering the dataset with `--cluster-id` to keep only samples belonging to a given label cluster.

 ### Inference :